JSakuraa/learn-hono/README.md

 # Learn Hono 🦊

 This project was created as a learning exercise to build a fully documented, type-safe API using [Hono](https://hono.dev/), a lightweight and blazing-fast web framework for the edge.
 It features clean architecture, modern developer experience, and strong typing throughout.
+This was completed by following a [YouTube tutorial from Syntax](https://www.youtube.com/watch?v=sNh9PoM9sUE)

 > 🔧 **Package Manager Used:** [pnpm](https://pnpm.io)